anttisalonen/progbook/rst/webshop.rst

 Generally, when starting from scratch with SQL (or with databases even more generally), the flow is something like the following:

-* Decide on the *schema* for your data - how do you want to store it?
-What data is it that you want to store?
+* Decide on the *schema* for your data - what data is it that you want to store?
+How do you want to store it?
 What are the relationships between different kinds of data?
 * Implement the schema in a database of your choice by creating the necessary *tables* which will hold the data.
 * Use your database: add your data in it, query for data, modify and delete data.